A few years ago, my wife and I were driving home from dinner at my Dad’s house.

 As your consciousness develops by practicing and living this mantra, you’ll feel more at one with the world and it will feel more at one with you.
 You’ll be surprised to see new and old friends materialize around you, friends who maybe shied away from the cantankerous person you used to be.
 Suddenly you’ll have friends again, and together you can talk about Lionel Richie!

 Yes, yes, yes.
 It is true that we do need some of our opinions.
 It’s true that we must very deliberately add our conscious opinion and deliberate action to help make a better world for everyone.
 I would proffer nonetheless that the more we practice the no-opinion mantra about small stuff, especially stuff around our family (man, that’s a difficult practice!), the more we will be able to apply our energies toward those issues that truly deserve an opinion and action.
+And we will act from a conscious place of response rather than unconscious reaction.

 Plus, as practiced Observers, we will gain the compassionate ground to discuss and even debate important issues from our highest nature, with respect for those who have different opinions.
 And as practiced listeners and not reactionary opinion-spewers, maybe we’ll be able to inspire a similar respect from others.